anna-ip/Final-project-Front-end/README.md

 ## sustain V 2.0
 *In the next phase of development we would like to implement and fix some features*
 * Redux
-* implement a larger ingredient search functionality
+* Improve search functionality and implement a larger ingredient libary for searching.
 * expand sustainability information.
+* sign in page where users can save favourite recipes

 # Tech